Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/010_syft.en.md

 title = "SBOM Generation with Syft" slug = "syft" weight = 10
+description = "SBOM Generation with Syft: Learn to generate a Software Bill of Materials using Anchore's Syft, covering setup, usage, and examples for lockfiles, directories, and containers."
 +++

 A Software Bill of Material (SBOM) is a list of all software components used in your product.
 In the contex of supply chain security, it serves as a machine-readable list of items to compare to whenever a new vulnerability surfaces.